orsenthil/senthil.learntosolveit.com-deploy/posts/2023/08/09/thank-you-bram-moolenaar.rst

 .. description:
 .. type: text

-Bram is the creator of `vim` software used by developers throughout the world.
+Bram is the creator of {{% wikipedia article="Vim (text editor)" %}} software used by developers throughout the world.
 He `":wq"`_ from this world on August 3rd, 2023 in his inimitable, quiet way.

 Bram influenced me.
 The splash screen that encouraged donation to a charity